Manusha-Vemulapalli/Manusha-Vemulapalli/README.md

 - 👋 Hi, I’m @Manusha-Vemulapalli
-- 👀 I’m interested in learning new technologies.
+- 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently learning web development techniques.
+- 🌱 I’m currently looking for fulltime/internship positions for Data Analyst title.
-- 💞️ I’m looking for few interships in summer.
+- 💞️ I have a cutting edge for learning new technologies.
+Added are my pet projects that are developed while I'm learning those technologies.
 - 📫 How to reach me: my personal email.

 <!---